How do I obtain Planning and Zoning regulations and guidelines and other documents?

-The Board of Adjustment is an advisory board [Link to section of Clerks Boards webpage]that makes quasi-judicial decisions on variances to the Peoria Zoning Ordinance.
+The Board of Adjustment is an advisory board that makes quasi-judicial decisions on variances to the Peoria Zoning Ordinance.
 This board is comprised of six Peoria citizens (five regular members and one alternate) who volunteer their time.
 They meet the second Tuesday of every month at 5:30 p.m. in the Peoria City Council Chambers located at 8401 W. Monroe Street, Peoria.
 For more information call the City of Peoria Planning Division at 623-773-7200.

 What is a Zoning District?

 A Zoning District defines what types of primary and accessory uses can be developed and what types of development standards will govern that use.
 Development standards generally include lot size, lot width, setbacks, heights of structures and buildings, lot coverage, and screening.